 Throughout Berlin, Mauerpark is known as one of the best places to hang out in the city.
 Built in what used to be a militarized death strip, the lush and fun-filled park is now a social hub in Berlin.

 You can enjoy a stroll through the stunning landscape, have a picnic in the birch grove, join in a game of boules or basketball, or watch musicians and performers put on a show in the amphitheatre.
 Heck, why not do it all?

 Get a real feel for Berlin and its community in this gorgeous oasis where you may even get to know some locals!
 Enjoy snacks and treats from a range of food stalls that set up camp in the park, or browse the many stalls selling artworks, handicrafts and trinkets.

 Mauerpark almost feels like a music festival in the summer, when the street performers are in full swing and vendors fill the air with delicious aromas!

-We’ve saved the best for last – the park also hosts an open-to-all karaoke fest every second Sunday, which is beyond fun and a great way to connect with the city!
+I’ve saved the best for last – the park also hosts an open-to-all karaoke fest every second Sunday, which is beyond fun and a great way to connect with the city!